taikedz/alpacka/README.md

 ## Ubuntu support, and Debian

 My wrapper wraps around the `apt` command, which offers some nice features regarding output display (the only reason, really).
 I'll get round to elegantly adding "apt-get" usage instead soon.

+# `pafs`

+The `pafs` tool is a search-only tool that will search over every and any package manager you happen to have installed.

+It will then display all the results in a `less` session, or you can dump to stdout.

+You will need to use the appropriate package manager to perform the installation.

+Supported package managers include:

+* apt
+* dnf, yum
+* pacman
+* zypper
+* tazpkg
+* pip
+* ruby gem
+* more to come...